RISK FACTORS - What age do I have my first thermography?

 Here are some of the factors to consider when deciding at what age to begin having breast screening with thermography.

-Considering all the various risk factors it is our opinion everyone have their first thermogram
+Considering all the various risk factors at any age it is best to have your first thermogram

-beginning in their mid 20’s to early 30’s.
+beginning in your mid 20’s to early 30’s.
 It is safe, painless and has no radiation side effects.

-You deserve a no pain, no radiation approach to determining your breast health!
+You deserve a no pain, no radiation approach as part of your complete healthy breast program!

 Breast cancer can be found at any age though most are found in women who are in their 50’s and older.
 This does not infer to wait until then.
 Some alternative sources suggest cancers can develop over 10-20 years before being discovered.
-The earlier there are breast tissue changes the earlier they can be addressed with factors we do have control over: lifestyle changes, diet, exercise, supplementation, etc.
+The earlier we discover there are breast tissue changes the earlier these can be addressed with: lifestyle changes, diet, exercise, supplementation, etc.

 What are called mutations (changes) in genes are responsible for upwards of 10% of diagnosed breast cancers.
 While there are many forms of genetic mutations what is consistent is there is a higher risk of developing breast and/or ovarian cancer.
 Even men have a higher risk (breast or prostate predominantly).
 When do we recommend having earlier in life breast screenings?
 Among other factors best to be discussed with your physicians, are: